multimediallc/manifold/backend/scheduler/README.md

 ## Operating

 GCP instances in our projects use the Google "OS login" functionality.
-To SSH into them, you will need to associate an SSH key with your Google account (perhaps on both `dev-mantic-markets` and `mantic-markets`).
+To SSH into them, you will need to associate an SSH key with your Google account (perhaps on both `dev-mm-manifold-dev` and `mm-manifold-dev`).
 If you do

 ```
 $ gcloud compute ssh scheduler